Amazon Echo Show 15 review

 Price and release date

-The Amazon Echo Show 15 was released in early December 2021 in the US for $249.99.
-Eventually, the smart home hub will come to the UK and Australia for £239.99 and AU$399, respectively, but it's not available in those territories yet.
+The Amazon Echo Show 15 was released in early December 2021 in the US for $249.99 and in the UK for £239.99.
+Eventually, the smart home hub will come to Australia for AU$399, but it's not available there quite yet.

 The hardest pill to swallow about the price is that it's over double the cost of an Amazon Echo Show 8 – a perfectly fine smart home hub that performs nearly the exact same functions as the the Echo Show 15.
 The Echo Show 8 sounds better thanks to its dedicated passive bass radiator and has a higher mega-pixel camera built-in, too.